chandanky23/web-scraping/readme.md

 * add `import sqlite3`
 * create a connection `connection = sqlite3.connect('<add your db name follwed by .db extension>')`
 * assign a cursor `curr = connection.cursor()`
-* call the execute method to create a table in the db
+* create a table in the db
+* insert data in the table
 * commit the changes
 * close the connection